Join My Beginner Program

-You want to make your own shoes, you dream about learning shoemaking for so long, but before you start, there are so many obstacles that most of them you created yourself.
+You want to make your own shoes, and you dream about learning shoemaking for so long, but before you start, there are so many obstacles that most of them you created yourself.

 I am talking from my own experience and observation of others that learn this wonderful craft.

-You don’t need many tools, you don’t need fancy machinery, because first you need to learn how to work with basic tools and materials and progress as you go on.
+You don’t need many tools, you don’t need fancy machinery, because first, you need to learn how to work with basic tools and materials and progress as you go on.

-About 2 years ago I published “25 shoemaking tools and materials you need to get started” guide, but today I want to focus on a must have tools and materials to show you that you can start learning shoemaking today.
+About 2 years ago I published “25 shoemaking tools and materials you need to get started” guide, but today I want to focus on a must-have tools and materials to show you that you can start learning shoemaking today.

 To show you the big picture and make you understand where you should use every tool and material, we will go through the entire process of making shoes, from start to finish.

 The first question that each beginner in shoemaking asks is: